Skip to main content

 Are you tired of squinting to read signs or struggling to see objects in the distance?
 If so, you may be experiencing nearsightedness, also known as myopia.
 Nearsightedness is a common vision problem that affects millions of people worldwide.
 It occurs when the shape of the eye causes light to focus in front of the retina instead of directly on it, resulting in blurry distance vision.

 In today's digital age, nearsightedness has become even more prevalent.
-The increase in screen time and close-up activities like reading and using smartphones have contributed to the development and progression of myopia.
+The increase in screen time and close-up activities such as reading and using smartphones have contributed to the development and progression of myopia.
 Research suggests that spending more time outdoors and taking regular breaks from electronic devices can help prevent and control nearsightedness in children and adults.

 To address nearsightedness, eyeglasses, contact lenses, and refractive surgery are commonly recommended by eye care professionals.
 These options help to correct the refractive error and improve vision.
 Regular eye exams and timely intervention are essential for managing nearsightedness and maintaining healthy eyesight.